microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudclipboardroot-list-items.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of the [cloudClipboardItem](../resources/cloudclipboarditem.md) objects and their properties for a user.
-The API only allows getting [cloudClipboardItem](../resources/cloudclipboarditem.md) objects for
+This API only allows you to get [cloudClipboardItem](../resources/cloudclipboarditem.md) objects for:

 - The signed-in user's own [cloudClipboardItem](../resources/cloudclipboarditem.md) objects.
 - An app on behalf of the user if the user grants delegated access to it.